fastai/nbdev-vscode/README.md

 ## Current Features

-1. Navigate between code notebooks and python modules with the `F2` key.
+1. Navigate between code in notebooks and python modules with the `F2` key.
 This will navigate to the right cell in the corresponding notebook, or the corresponding line in the python module!

 ## Installation